- The React portfolio website you'll build

 export default About

-In the About component, you are doing the following:
+In the About component, you're doing the following:

-• Importing the React library that is required for writing React components.
+Importing the React library required for writing React components.

-• Defining a function called About(), which will serve as your React component that you will use as a reusable UI.
+, which will serve as your React component that you'll use as a reusable UI. -

 import React from 'react'